santiagomed/boil/README.md

 # Boilerplate CLI

-A CLI application for generating project boilerplates using natural language processing.
+A CLI application for generating simple project boils using generative AI.